Berkeley hosts Conference on Right Wing Studies...but it doesn't seem so right-wing

 - The center hosted its first Conference on Right Wing Studies April 25-27.

 - However, the center's past work suggests a political bias against conservative values.

+The CRWS hosted its inaugural Conference on Right Wing Studies April 25-27.
+The event featured scholars “whose work deals with the Right as a social, political, and/or intellectual phenomenon from the 19th century to the present day.”
 As the name implies, the center studies right-wing movements both in the United States and abroad, and has held events on topics including, but not limited to, historical and present-day American conservatism, Christianity and the Religious Right, and European populist movements.

 Lawrence Rosenthal, a long time faculty member at Berkeley and Fulbright award winner, is the chair and lead researcher of Berkeley's CRWS.
 Rosenthal told the Daily Californian in May 2018 that the center does not receive any funding from the University and is funded entirely by private donations.

 The academic coordinator for the CRWS is Dr. Christine Trost.
 Trost’s bio on the CRWS website lists numerous roles that she has held in the past, including a position on the Academic Advisory Board of the Southern Poverty Law Center's Intelligence Project.